 What can I do to remove the protective order from my record?

 We are frequently asked how a person can remove a civil peace or protective order or other civil cases from public view.
-It cannot be expunged.
+It cannot be expunged in Maryland.
 Although legislation failed in the General Assembly that would allow expungement a few years back.

 Shielding is a request that only needs to be ruled on by a clerk (not a judge) and is a quick form that removes the record entry from public view on Maryland’s Judiciary Case Search.